 Advances in reproductive technologies

 A few years ago, the most common practice was to transfer two or even three embryos per cycle.
-But presently, the outcomes of fertility treatments have increased so much that specialists never transfer three embryos in a single cycle.
+But presently, the outcomes of fertility treatments have increased so much that specialists almost never transfer three embryos in a single cycle.
 Instead, transferring a single embryo is increasingly becoming the most common practice.

 This change is due to the improvements achieved in this field, including: